 Turkey Leftovers Vegetable Soup

-/One of my favorite dishes for after Thanksgiving is this fantastic turkey vegetable soup.
-I start making the stock the night of Thanksgiving as it stews overnight and the soup the next day.
-I also do these turkey stock ice cubes for adding flavor to other dishes.
+/One of my favorite post‑Thanksgiving dishes is this fantastic turkey vegetable soup.
+I start the stock on Thanksgiving night and let it simmer overnight, then make the soup the next day.
+This recipe can easily use chicken in place of turkey.

 Turkey Vegetable Soup